ivandevp/Book/chapter-3.md

 Above, we are defining `UserSchema` which is like a blueprint for creating users in the database.
 Every time we create a user we will use this blueprint and mongoose will know how we want our data structured.
 We also have enabled the basic auth plugin for our schema and exported it as `User` so we can use it from other files.

 Now, since we're going to be uploading files, we need to tell our app where to put the files when they are uploaded.
-In app.js:
+In app.js add this under the app.get('/', routes.home); line:

 ```javascript
 ...